Hsgngr/Pandemic_Simulation/README.md

 tensorboard --logdir results
 ```

-###Screenshots from the simulation:
+### Screenshots from the simulation:
-Simulate how infection spreads
+Simulating how infection spreads

 ![](images/pandemic_simulation.png)